JohnnyHopp/Classifier-using-Autoencoder/README.md

 ## Classifier-using-Autoencoder
  An investigation on Classifier using AutoEncoder

-This repository contains a onvolutional neural network Classifier with AutoEncoder implemented in PyTorch.
+This repository contains a convolutional neural network Classifier with AutoEncoder implemented in PyTorch.
-Note: The code in this repository was tested with torch version 1.4.0
+>Note: The code in this repository was tested with torch version 1.4.0

 # Possible requirements:
 torch == 1.4.0